KasperZutterman/Processing-Sketches/README.md

 # Processing-Sketches
-This is a repository contains a variety of sketches
+This is a repository that contains a variety of sketches